kepler16/kl/README.md

 + A dnsmasq container which handles DNS from the host machine (Bound to :53) and resolves to `127.0.0.1`
 + A dnsmasq container which handles DNS requests from docker containers and resolves to the Traefik proxy

 All three components are running inside a Docker network and have predefined, static IP addresses.
 It's necessary to have two separate dnsmasq containers as the proxy is identified differently from the host vs from inside the docker network.
 On mac, the host machine will need to configure `/etc/resolver/test` to point to `127.0.0.1` so that the dnsmasq container can handle DNS requests for `.test` domains.
-There is a convenience `setup-resolver` cli command to help automate this.
+There is a convenience `resolver setup` cli command to help automate this.

 Which this topology, the following properties are observed: